 The current committee members are:

-- Knox County Sheriff’s Employee: Sgt.
-Carl King
+- Knox County Sheriff’s Employee: Captain Greg Stinnett

-- Knox County Mayor’s Office Employee: Dean Rice
+- Knox County Mayor’s Office Employee: Marcus Kennedy

 The Sworn Complaint form, with instructions, is available on this website for downloading.
 The Sworn Complaint form MUST be used in order to file a complaint with the Knox County Ethics Committee.
 The Ethics Committee Chairman will return to the complainant, without further action by the Chairman or committee, any complaint received that is not on the Sworn Complaint form.
 If anyone needs assistance with completing the form, they should contact the Knox County Law Director’s Office at 865-215-2327.The Knox County Law Director’s Office provides legal services and support for the Knox County Ethics Committee.